lucianodato/noise-repellent/README.md

 - `sanitize_undefined`: Enable undefined behavior sanitizer (only if enable_sanitizers is true) (default: true).
 - `lv2dir`: Install directory for LV2 bundles (absolute path or relative to prefix) (default: '').
 - `force_bundled_libspecbleach`: Force use of bundled libspecbleach instead of system version (default: false).
 Enable this to ensure API compatibility when building from source.
+- `libspecbleach_libdir`: Directory where libspecbleach is installed (used for RPATH when using system libspecbleach).
+Leave empty for automatic detection (pkg-config libdir, then Meson libdir).
+Useful when libspecbleach is installed to a non-standard location.

 Example:
 ```bash